theiostream/theos-ref/2_1_1_5_1_DEFAULT_TARGETS.md

 * Flags for the compiler are `-arch <architecure>` for each defined architecure, and `-mmacosx-version-min=<deployment target>` for the deployment target.
 * Flags for the linker are the same as the compiler ones, plus `-multiply_defined suppress`.
 * Flags for `strip` default to `-x`.
-* No flags are defined for the (non-used) codesigning tool.
+* The Private Framework path is defined as `/System/Library/PrivateFrameworks`.

 #### Included Common Targets